rvantonder/lambda-gbc/README.md

 To RENDER:

-Zoom out all the way, and zoom in ONCE.
+* Zoom out all the way, and zoom in ONCE.

-Code:

-`step_frame` on empty requests in loop for FAST
+* `step_frame` on empty requests in loop for FAST

 For debugging: